maggiedelano/maggiedelano.github.io/_posts/md/2021-03-13-digital-garden.markdown

 ## Editing Markdown

 Part of this project was motivated by my desire to try out [Obsidian](https://obsidian.md/) to see how it might complement my use of [Roam Research](https://roamresearch.com/).
 To use Obsidian with the digital garden, open the `_notes` folder as a new vault.
 The digital garden supports page links using double brackets [[]] which is very convenient.
 There are some markdown files in the default template outside the `_notes` folder, which you can also open in Obsidian or another text editor.
+If you have any issues, it could be with page titles.
+Check out [this post](https://refinedmind.co/obsidian-jekyll-workflow) for ideas.

 ## Faster Deployment